The Journey

 Part of why I went to grad school was because of that vision.

-What disappointed me was not the idea.
-It was the gap between the idea and the technology that existed at the time.
-Some of the commercial storytelling around AR felt far ahead of what the systems could really support.
-To me, that was not just frustrating marketing.
-It was a more important question: what is real here, what is not yet real, and what would it take to move the vision forward?
+What disappointed me was the gap between the idea and the technology that existed at the time.
+Some of the commercial storytelling around AR felt far ahead of what the systems could support.
+That raised a more important question: what is real here, what is not yet real, and what would it take to move the vision forward?

 So we built.

-I formed a team and we created our own augmented reality glasses.
-They were not meant to be magic.
-They were meant to get closer to reality — to understand the constraints, build through them, and make the vision tangible enough to learn from.
-That instinct has stayed constant in my life: if something feels important enough, I do not want to stay at the level of commentary.
-I want to get close enough to build, test, and understand.
+I formed a team and we created our own augmented reality glasses — designed to get closer to reality, understand the constraints, build through them, and make the vision tangible enough to learn from.
+That instinct has stayed constant: if something feels important enough, I want to get close enough to build, test, and understand.

-That chapter still feels very current to me.
-It taught me that the right response to a meaningful possibility is not just excitement.
-It is disciplined pursuit.
+That chapter still feels current.
+It taught me that the right response to a meaningful possibility is disciplined pursuit.

 Chapter 4